Carbon Day 2023

 - Easier reporting of energy and carbon data to jurisdictions or for future research on the sector

 The Carbon Inventory Project (CIP) is part of the research project Culture Over Carbon: Understanding Museums’ Energy Use.
 It is funded by an Institute of Museum and Library Services (IMLS) National Leadership Grant.
+The project was led in partnership by the New England Museum Association, New Buildings Institute and Environment & Culture Partners.
 The feedback received during Phase One of Culture Over Carbon identified collecting energy data as the biggest barrier to research participation.
 CIP provided free training and resources for cultural institutions to organize their energy data and calculate their institution’s carbon footprint associated with energy use October 2022 – June 2023.

 The first annual Carbon Day is June 16, 2023.
-It will be the first reporting milestone to build sector-wide capacity and commitment to calculating and reducing greenhouse gas emissions (GHG) from energy use.
+It will be the first reporting milestone to build sector-wide capacity and commitment to calculating and reducing GHG emissions from energy use.

 Why June 16?
 The formula for Carbon Dioxide is CO2.
 The atomic number of Carbon is 6 (June).
-The atomic number of Oxygen is 8 and there are two which totals 16.
+The atomic number of Oxygen is 8 and there are two which total 16.

 View CIP webinars on our YouTube channel here.